wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/5-understand-outlook-javascript-api-capabilities.md

 ## Object model

-To understand the Outlook APIs, you must see how the main components of a mailbox relate to each other.
+To understand the Outlook APIs, first see how the main components of a mailbox relate to each other.

 - The **Mailbox** object enables you to handle authentication, manage a selected item, and view user profile details.
 - The **Item** object represents the selected message or appointment that the user is reading or composing.